YuMingLiao/nix-freeze-files/README.md

 [snack](https://github.com/nmattia/snack), the Nix-based incremental build tool for Haskell projects, needs a way to prevent redundantly analyzing import dependencies of module files in every builds.
 An attribute set of fixed-output file paths can help.

 # Credits
-The package is modified from Jack Kelly's [nix-freeze-tree](https://sr.ht/~jack/nix-freeze-tree/).
+This package is modified from Jack Kelly's [nix-freeze-tree](https://sr.ht/~jack/nix-freeze-tree/).